 Fernhook Falls is a small, secluded camping area in the forest.
 With limited sites for off-road camper trailers, you can stay here to explore the falls area or take a canoe trip on the pristine Deep River.
 The camping area is 6 km east of the South Western Hwy, with signposted access along Beardmore Rd, 35 km north-west of Walpole.
 Shelter huts are available and you need to bring your own drinking water.

-4kms West of Walpole have your choice of 19 cabins and units all with views of the inlet.
+4kms West of Walpole have your choice of 17 cabins and units all with views of the inlet.
 Grassy level caravan and camping sites which are all powered.
-WA's most picturesque holiday resort offering an 18 hole golf course at your back door, scenic walks, ocean and estuary fishing, yachting, wind surfing, private boat ramp and jetty, tennis, bowls, jumping pillow, climbing or lazing in the sun on sandy beaches, it's all here!
+WA's most picturesque holiday resort offering an 18 hole golf course at your back door, scenic walks, ocean and estuary fishing, yachting, wind surfing, private boat ramp and jetty, bowls, jumping pillow, climbing or lazing in the sun on sandy beaches, it's all here!
 Park facilities include TV, shop, laundry, BBQ and public phone.
 Relax in our unique location surrounded by lush lawns in the calm tranquil setting at the junction of the Walpole & Nornalup Inlets, and in the centre of Walpole Nornalup National Park.
 Ideally suited for all the family.
-Pets Welcome.
+Pets Welcome on our Caravan/Tent sites.

 Relax on a pristine beach in a tranquil bush setting located just 3.5 km from the township of Walpole on the shores of the peaceful Nornalup Inlet.
 Choose from chalets or 2, 4 or 6 berth standard or en suite cosy cabins with views of the inlet or the tranquil bushland.
 All accommodation has air conditioning, TV, fully equipped kitchen and parking for 1 car.
 Nestled amongst natural bush our powered and unpowered sites offer caravaners and campers a well shaded, private location.
 Facilities available for the use of all guests include 2 Campers’ Kitchens, BBQ area, Playground, 3 laundries, boat storage yard with a boat ramp, internet kiosk and a well stocked shop.
 Located within the Walpole-Nornalup National Park, Coalmine Beach Holiday Park is an idyllic location in which to get away from it all.